codr7/via-palamolla/02-crucifixion.md

 ### 2. Crucifixion
-I spent most of the following day dragging my bags back and forth across town looking for a Western Union office to make it possible for a friend in Germany to transfer my accumulated donations from the Gofundme campaign I created before leaving the country.
+I spent most of the following day dragging my bags back and forth across town, looking for a Western Union office to make it possible for a friend in Germany to transfer my accumulated donations from the Gofundme campaign I created before leaving the country.

 Once I located an office, I was informed that withdrawing money using a temporary passport is illegal to prevent money laundering.
-It seems to me that if that was the real goal, the law would include a minimum amount for it to apply.
+It seems to me that if that was the real goal, the law would include a minimum amount to apply.
 The practical consequence is that once you're on a temporary passport without access to a bank account, you're on your own.

 Somewhat frustrated I sat down in a park to reload in the sun and consider my options.
 As I was sitting there pulling off layers of warm clothes, a homeless immigrant approached me and asked if I could spare something warm to wear; as I had plenty and he was freezing.
 My first reflex was to put up my shields, since I was still very much operating in fight- or flight mode.
-But then I remembered my friend from the hotel; and pulled out my second warmest pullover and said here, this will keep you warm.
+But then I remembered my friend from the hotel; and pulled out a cozy pullover filled with goose down and said here, this will keep you warm.
 For the entire time I sat there; my new friend was sitting next to me beaming like the sun and trying to keep a conversation going using the few English words he knew.

 I used my 5 Euros to get a delicious slice of pizza and an espresso to prepare for another night outside.
 My plan was to make my way up to the hotel around the same time as the previous night, hoping that my friend was working the same shift and could help me figure out a way to get to my final destination, Riace Superiore.